scperkins/EJEHardenberg.github.io/public/tech-blog/building-state-from-scala-workflows.md

 This isn't too hard considering each `LogEntry` has both start and end state.
 We simply need to compare Entry's against the previous and track all of the last states.
-This can be done easily with stacks.
+This can be done easily with a list of stacks.
+A stack is the perfect choice for this since a _first in, last out_ strategy will allow us to push down as many states as we need, but also get an answer to what the last state is quickly.
+A list of stack's allows us to maintain multiple "paths" in the log by comparing the start state of the current state to the end state of each element on the top of the stack.
+Once the top is figure'd out, we simply push down the element and continue on from there.

 [sealed trait]:http://www.scala-lang.org/old/node/6568